Emiel45/Boxel/README.md

 It includes docker containers PhantomJS, Boxel, Redis, and an example web front-end that will get you a running Boxel service with just a few commands.

+See [Boxel-client](https://github.com/VerizonCraft/Boxel-client) for an examples of video and website rendering in Minecraft.

 Contribute
 ===========